ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

         max_attempts: 5
         use_jitter: false
     ```
+  - block_time: Block time of the chain.
+This value is used to calculate the max pending time of a randomness task. (example: 3)
   - These values need to be set according to config of on-chain Controller contract.

     - dkg_timeout_duration: Block numbers between DKG start and timeout. (example: 40)